Rights of Persons with Disabilities Act, 2016: Legislative history

 The Rights of Persons with Disabilities Bill, 2014 was introduced into the Parliament on 7 February 2014 and passed by the Lok Sabha on 14 December 2016.
 The Bill was passed by the Rajya Sabha on 16 December 2016 and received the President's assent on 27 December 2016.
 The Act became operational on 15 June 2017.
 The Central Government rules 2017 have been notified under Section 100 of the Act and have come into force with effect from 15 June 2017.

 Case law

 Uttar Pradesh cabinet minister was the first one to be booked under this new legislation when disability activist Satendra Singh (doctor) filed case against him on publicly humiliating a disabled employee.
-The addition of thalassemia as a new disability under this new law allowed a Chhattisgarh girl with this disorder to get medical admission after Supreme Court's intervention.
+The addition of thalassemia as a new disability under this new law allowed a Chhattisgarh girl with this disorder to get medical admission after the Supreme Court's intervention.